randyfortier/learnAgile/README.md

 ## Components

-### Instructor Client
+### Client

+#### Instructor Mode
-This client is a web application that shows the presentation, as well as some representation of the classroom analytic data, updated in real time.
+When in instructor mode, the client is a web application that shows the presentation.
+The client will also show some representation of the classroom analytic data, updated in real time.

-### Student Client
+#### Student Mode

-This client is a web application that shows the presentation, and allows students to tag (e.g. I like this topic, This is hard, This will be on the test) each topic of the lecture.
+When in student mode, this client is a web application that shows the presentation, and allows students to tag (e.g. I like this topic, This is hard, This will be on the test) each topic of the lecture.

 ### Server